fujisakuya/SOFA-object-for-Pure-data/README.md

 > $ make

-Press the bang connected to the second inlet from the left of SOFA-object-for-Pure-data~ and select the sofafile you want.
+First, press the bung connected to the [openpanel] and select the sofafile you want to include.

-Next, select the .wav file you want to put in the soundfile array.
+Next, select the .wav file you want to put in the sound file array.

-Turn on DSP.
+Turn on the DSP.

+Press the bung connected to [tabplay~].

-If you change the Azimuth, elevation, and distance values, the sound will be output accordingly.
+Change the azimuth, elevation, and distance values, and the sound will be output accordingly.

 # Author